caverac/agd-doc/method.rst

 :math:`f(x)`.
 Note however that this is not a sufficient condition, we also need to ensure that the curvature has a minimum at this location.

-* This is achived by imposing two additional constraints on :math:`f(x)`
+* This is achieved by imposing two additional constraints on :math:`f(x)`

 .. math:: \left.\frac{{\rm d}^3f}{{\rm d}x^3}\right|_{x=x^*} = 0